The First Men in the Moon: Audio adaptation

+Reception and criticism

 Soon after the publication of The First Men in the Moon, Wells was accused by the Irish writer Robert Cromie of having stolen from his novel A Plunge into Space (1890), which used an antigravity device similar to that in Chrysostom Trueman's The History of a Voyage to the Moon (1864).
 Both novels had certain elements in common, such as a globular spaceship built in secret after inventing a way to overcome Earth's gravity.
 Wells simply replied: "I have never heard of Mr Cromie nor of the book he attempts to advertise by insinuations of plagiarism on my part."

-Jules Verne was publicly hostile to Wells's novel mainly due to Wells having his characters go to the moon via a totally fictional creation of an anti-gravitational material rather than the actual use of technology.
+Jules Verne was publicly hostile to Wells's novel, mainly due to Wells having his characters go to the Moon via a totally fictional creation of an anti-gravitational material rather than the actual use of technology.

+Wendy Graham reviewed First Men in the Moon for Adventurer magazine and stated that "On one level, it is a ripping SF adventure yarn, and on another it is a story about something which every SF fan has pondered - how do we react when we make that first encounter?
+One of the characters in the book wants to be friends, the other is the all-action type.
+Decide for yourself."